RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/adminservice/_index.md

 ## Managing the REDHAWK Core Services Using the `rhadmin` Script

-Independent of system start up and shutdown, `rhadmin` is a command line utility used to manage the REDHAWK core services' life cycle. `rhadmin` supports the following commands to manage the service life cycle: `start`, `stop`, `restart`, and `status` as an individual service or groupings by service type or logical domain.
+Independent of system start up and shutdown, `rhadmin` is a command line utility used to manage the REDHAWK core services' life cycle. `rhadmin` supports the following commands to manage the service life cycle: `start`, `stop`, `restart`, and `status`.
+These commands can be used to manage an individual service or a group of services with the same service type or logical domain.
 The `rhadmin` utility can also be used to generate new configuration files for all the REDHAWK core service types.

 For more information about using `rhadmin` to manage the REDHAWK core services, refer to [rhadmin]({{< relref "manual/appendices/adminservice/rhadmin.md" >}}).